Natural Born Learner 1

 Introductory Video

-The current school system can shape you into a “learning for grades” mindset.
-With this mindset, your goal in school becomes getting good grades—on homework assignments, projects, and your final class grade.
+The school system can sometimes encourage a “learning for grades” mindset, where the main goal becomes earning good scores on assignments, projects, and report cards.

 Interests